zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_ssh/_index.md

     ![Script's output](./02.png)

-- Now it is necessary to connect to the Azure Arc-enabled server and allow connections on the Connected Machine agent, to do that connect to the server and open an administrative session and run the command:
+- It is required to connect to the Azure Arc-enabled server for allowing connectivity to the Connected Machine agent.
+To do that, connect to the server and open an administrative session and run the below command.

   ```shell
     azcmagent config set incomingconnections.ports 22